Dymnix/pokeemerald-speedchoice/README.md

-# Pokémon Emerald Speedchoice - Full Item Rando Edition
+# Pokémon Emerald Speedchoice - Full Item Randomizer Edition

 This is a version of the Pokemon Emerald Speedchoice by Revo (https://github.com/ProjectRevoTPP/pokeemerald-speedchoice) that will be compatible with the Pokemon Emerald Full Item Randomizer once finished.